Campaign Against Job Threats and For Safe Workloads: £35 million cuts.

 A well attended Emergency General Meeting was held on 11th February to discuss the form of our action.
 The results of this discussion are now with UCU nationally to approve and inform the employer of our next steps.

-The employer was notified on 14th February of our intention to undertake continuous action short of a strike and discontinuous strike action from Tuesday 4th March (see above for details) .
+The employer was notified on 14th February of our intention to undertake continuous action short of a strike and discontinuous strike action from Tuesday 4th March.
+Out third batch of action started on 6th June and a reballot opened on 2nd June.

 Our campaign has generated much interest from local and national media and messages of solidarity.